Julián Marín

-Julian Marín Bazalo (born 13 June 1989) is a Spanish football manager who was most recently manager of J3 League club Nara Club.
+Julian Marín Bazalo (born 13 June 1989) is a Spanish football manager who is currently the assistant manager of club RB Omiya Ardija.
 Besides Spain, he has managed in Japan, Sweden, and Thailand.

 Career

 Before the 2021 season, Marín was appointed manager of Japanese fourth tier side Nara Club.
 In 2022, he helped them earn promotion to the Japanese third tier for the first time in their history.

 Marín achieved a fifth-placed finish in the 2023 J3 League season, but struggled in the 2024 season and was dismissed on 4 September 2024 with the club in 18th place.